Help

 Statuses

-- Active — Robin polls this list every 5 minutes and assigns new leads.
+- Active — Robin polls this list every 5 minutes and runs the configured Actions on new matches.

 - Paused — Polling is suspended.
-No leads will be assigned until you resume.
+No actions will run until you resume.

 Seeding

-When a Lead List is first activated (or re-activated after a filter change or resume), Robin performs a seed step.
-It fetches all leads currently matching the filter and marks them as "already seen" — so only leads that appear after that moment will be assigned.
-This prevents Robin from retroactively assigning leads that were in Close before you set up the list.
+When a Lead List is first activated — and again whenever you change its filter or resume it from paused — Robin runs a seed step.
+It fetches every lead currently matching the filter and marks them as "already seen," so only leads that appear after that moment will be acted on.
+This prevents Robin from retroactively assigning or enrolling leads that were already in Close before the list existed.

 Assignment engine

-Robin's background scheduler runs every 5 minutes and checks every active Lead List across all organizations.
+Robin's background scheduler runs every 5 minutes and visits every active Lead List across all organizations.
 For each list, it:

-- Queries Close for leads matching the filter that were created or updated after the last check.
+- Queries Close for leads matching the filter that were created after the last check.

-- Updates Last Checked timestamp on the Lead List.
+- Updates Last Checked on the Lead List.

-You can also trigger an immediate check using the Check now button on the Group detail page — this runs the same logic outside of the 5-minute schedule.
+You can also kick off an immediate check using the Check now button on a Lead List detail page — this runs the same logic outside the 5-minute schedule.

 Activity Log

-The Activity Log is a complete, time-ordered record of every lead assignment Robin has made for your organization.
+The Activity Log is a time-ordered record of every action Robin has taken for your organization — assignments, workflow triggers, or both.
 It shows:

-- Lead — the Close lead name, linking directly to that lead in Close.
+- Lead — the Close lead name, linking directly to the lead in Close.

-- Assigned To — the Close user who received the lead.
+- Assigned To — the Close user who received the lead (— for workflow-only events).

-- Lead List — which Lead List triggered the assignment.
+- Lead List — which Lead List produced the event.

 You can filter by timeframe, Group, Lead List, or assigned user, and search by lead name or lead ID.
 The log is infinite-scrolling and loads 25 records at a time.